| | | |

 For the Gravy

-- 4 tablespoons unsalted butter or all or part drippings from the roasting pan
+• 4 tbsp unsalted butter or all or part drippings from the roasting pan

 Instructions

-- Remove the giblets from the turkey and set aside to make broth or discard.
+• Remove and discard the turkey giblets.
 Place the turkey on the rack in the roasting pan.

-- Combine the salt, rosemary, oregano, garlic powder, onion powder, and pepper; rub all over the turkey.
+• Combine the kosher salt, rosemary, oregano, garlic powder, onion powder, and pepper; rub all over the turkey.
 If desired, add a handful of fresh herbs to the cavity.

-- To make the gravy, melt 4 tablespoons of butter and/or drippings in a medium saucepan.
-Whisk in 1/3 cup of flour and cook, stirring, until golden, about 4 minutes.
-Slowly whisk in 4 cups of turkey or chicken broth—you may use broth made with the giblets (see below).
+Melt 4 tablespoons of butter in a medium saucepan.
+Whisk in the flour and cook, stirring, until golden, about 4 minutes.
+Slowly whisk in the turkey or chicken broth, then whisk in some or all of the reserved pan drippings.
 Simmer over low heat for 10 minutes until reduced slightly and thickened.
+Season with salt and pepper to taste.

 Nutrition